ManmayGhosh/NITC_event_board_/README.md

 ## Team Contributions
-- Setup for Manasa completed on September 22, 2025.
+- Setup for Manasa completed on october 20, 2025.
 Ready for the challenge!